toddrjones/website/content/research.markdown

 ## WORKING PAPERS

-"School and Crime" (with [Ezra Karger](https://ezrakarger.com/)).
-[Link to paper.](/papers/School_Crime_most_recent.pdf)

 "The Academic Origins of Economics Faculty" (with Arielle Sloan).
 [Link to paper](/papers/PhD_Origins_most_recent.pdf).
 Prior version also available as IZA Working Paper 14965.
 Revise and resubmit at Journal of Economic Education.

+"School and Crime" (with [Ezra Karger](https://ezrakarger.com/)).
+[Link to paper.](/papers/School_Crime_most_recent.pdf)

+"Parental and Student Time Use Around the Academic Year" (with Benjamin Cowan and Jeffrey Swigert).
+[Link to paper.](https://docs.iza.org/dp16086.pdf)

 ## WORKS IN PROGRESS

-"Parental and Student Time Use Around the Academic Year" (with Benjamin Cowan and Jeffrey Swigert).

 "Teenage Traffic Accidents and Fatalities Around the Academic Year" (with Kendall Kennedy).